The Pulse

 According to Coronado News Flash, e-bikes and other motorised mobility devices are not allowed to ride on:

-• The boardwalk close to the shores of Coronado
+• The Boardwalk near the Coronado Shores

 Cyclists respond and push back: What comes next?